 1) Breakfast at La Boqueria

-Every morning I treated myself to a different fresh fruit juice from one of the fruit sellers in the market.
+One of the best things about Hostal Portugal is that it’s right near La Boqueria, so every morning I treated myself to a different fresh fruit juice from one of the fruit sellers in the market.
 There’s no better way to start a 24 hours in Barcelona.
-You can get something very tasty for 1.5 Euros, although some sellers charge more for the fancier kinds of juice.
-During my stay in Barcelona, I had mint limeade,
+You can get a terribly tasty treat for 1.5 Euros, although some sellers charge more for the fancier kinds of juice.
+During my stay in Barcelona, I had mint limeade:

 blackberry and coconut,